UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 ###### Figure 1: Histogram of weekly average time spent on all labs in Block 5.

-Althought it is not exact, the distribution on amount of time spent on labs are roughly normal for both groups (Figure 1.).
+Although not exact, the distributions on the amount of time spent on labs are roughly normal for both groups (Figure 1.).
 If the number of observations increased, we anticipate more normally distributed values.
 Given the small dataset, it seems to be reasonable to assume normality